sweattep/ancient_quotes/README.md

 >The extinction of evil desire is the highest religion

+>Do not let my heart be drawn to any evil thing or take part in works of wickedness with men who do iniquity; let me not feast on their delicacies.
+>
 >He whose wickedness is very great brings himself down to that state where his enemy wishes him to be.
 He himself is his greatest enemy.
 Thus a creeper destroys the life of a tree on which it finds support.

 >Let a wise man blow off the impurities of his self, as a smith blows off the impurities of silver, one by one, little by little, and from time to time.